 Shenzhen is a major port city in south-eastern China, located north of Hong Kong.
 The city is among China's top 5 largest and wealthiest.
-Its urban area is approx 1992 km2 (769 ml2) and has population around 12 million (metro over 18 million).
+Its urban area is approx 1992 km2 (769 mi2) and has a population of around 12 million (metro over 18 million).

 The city received its status in 1979 and in 1980 was designated country's first "Special Economic Zone".
 The city is one of the world's fastest-growing.
 Its modern cityscape is the result of large foreign investments since 1980.
-This is also major southern China financial center, having Shenzhen Stock Exchange and corporate headquarters of large high-tech companies.
+This is also a major southern China financial center, having Shenzhen Stock Exchange and the corporate headquarters of large high-tech companies.

-The seaport is among world's largest containership ports, serving around 40 boxship companies operating on 131 international shipping trade routes.
+The seaport is among the world's largest containership ports, serving around 40 boxship companies operating on 131 international shipping trade routes.
 Monthly, the port handles around 560 ocean vessels.
 Another 21 feeder shipping routes are operated from Shenzhen to Pearl River Delta ports.

 Port Shenzhen consists of the following areas and harbours - Da Chan Bay, Shekou, Chiwan, Mawan, Yantian, Dongjiaotou, Fuyong, Xiadong, Shayuchong, Neihe.
 Their combined berths are 140, of which 51 for under 10,000 DWT vessels, 43 for 10,000+ DWT vessels, 18 for container ships, 18 for passenger ferries and 23 are non-production berths.

 Shekou Passenger Terminal serves fast ferries across Pearl River Delta to Hong Kong, Macau, Zhuhai.
 Shekou's Prince Bay Port is the only Chinese port terminal that can handle the world's largest cruise liners.
 Since its inauguration in 2016, Prince Bay Homeport became Shenzhen City's main transportation hub.